Banking Savings & Money Market Accounts

 tippapatt/Adobe woman using mobile phone paying via mobile banking app

 A 2023 study by LendingClub found that a whopping 60% of Americans are trying to stop living paycheck to paycheck.
-So if you’re struggling financially it can be difficult to save money, and you're not alone.
+So if you're struggling financially, it can be difficult to save money, and you're not alone.

-You’re already ahead of many other Americans if you have a savings account.
-So keep working to get ahead with your savings account by sticking to the best strategies for you to save cash.
-And remember to try different strategies, knowing that some may fail before finding the best one for you.
+If you have a savings account, you're already ahead of many other Americans.
+So keep working to get ahead with your savings account by sticking to the best strategies for saving cash.

 You have an emergency fund